Why I Marched (or, How to Choose Curiosity Over Fear)

 We headed home, and I went to bed that night full on a cool experience and the embarrassing amount of sushi I had unapologetically GrubHub'ed for myself.

 I asked Kate the other day why she went to the march.
 She's always beautifully honest, and I always throw her a Hail Mary when I have no idea what I want to say in a blog.
-I mean, yeah, we drove together, met her family, walked around for a few hours, and then drove the 3 hours home, but I don't know if I actually asked how she felt about the experience.
+I mean, yeah, we drove together, met her family, walked around for a few hours, and then drove the three hours home, but I don't know if I actually asked how she felt about the experience.
 I also filibustered her family the whole day because that's what I do when I'm nervous and want to sound more smarter than I am.
 She said she went because she wanted to feel like her opinion and presence mattered.
 She went because showing up makes a difference.
-That her presence could have made a difference for even one person.
+That her being there could have made a difference for even one person.

 She'd be perfect if she liked rye bread.

-I didn't know it that Saturday, but looking at it now, I think my march was for my fear.
+I didn't know it then, but looking at it now, I think my march was for my fear.
 Fear has painted me into some very dark corners.
 Fear has made choices for me.
 Fear has taken away my voice.
 Fear has tried to keep me separate.
 Fear has kept me from living the life others enjoy.
 Fear has made me an angry person who doesn't listen.
 Fear gave me my battle with anxiety.

 One of the reasons anxiety became more than a normal emotion for me is because my life became black and white.
 Things were right or wrong.
 You were for me or against me.
 You were in love with me or you hated me.